365 Tage Skivergnügen

 Summer Revision Work by the Snowmaking Teams

 Spend an unforgettable day on the slopes of the Hintertux Glacier while your car charges from a renewable source of energy?
-8 charging points and signposted parking spaces in the underground carpark!
+8 charging points are available next to the new parking garage "Aue" in Hintertux.

 The world of ice at the Hintertux glacier is a true miracle of nature, that enchants every visitor to this unique visual backdrop.
 Most people know that you can even ski and snowboard on the Hintertux glacier during the summer.
 Many people are probably aware of the fact that snow turns into ice after a certain period.
 But there are few who actually know what it looks like inside the ice giant.